cozis/Noja/docs/00_Overview.md

 The use-cases of Noja are the same as Python since their abstraction level is comparable.
 The syntax is more similar to the C-family of languages though (curly brackets to denote scope).

 ## A Noja program
 A Noja program is a sequence of statements separated by semi-colons (with some exceptions).
-The statements can be o various kinds:
+The statements can be of various kinds:
 * expressions
 * function definitions
 * if-else branches